animegolem/pirate-extensions-extended/Bill_of_Materials.md

 2. Shrink Wrap or Electrical Tape

-3. 3mm or 4mm Electret or 3mm MEMS microphone with a relatively flat and extended response.
+3. 3mm/4mm Electret or 3mm MEMS microphone with a relatively flat and extended response.

 * see [capsule_testing](capsule_testing.md).